Yarmouth community honors fallen police officer ahead of wake and funeral

-YARMOUTH, Mass.
-(WHDH) — The town of Yarmouth has come together to remember a fallen K-9 officer before his wake and funeral this week.
+YARMOUTH, MA (WHDH) - The town of Yarmouth has come together to remember a fallen K-9 officer before his wake and funeral this week.

 Yarmouth K-9 Officer Sean Gannon was killed in the line of duty last week when police said he was shot while serving a warrant at a house in Marstons Mills.